jahangir842/apache-webserver/plesk-vs-cpanel.md

   - Comes with a comprehensive set of features for managing websites, including file management, email management, database management (MySQL), and domain management.
   - Offers WHM (Web Host Manager) for server administration, allowing for account management and resource allocation.
 - **Plesk**:
-  - Provides a range of features including WordPress toolkit for easy WordPress management, Git integration for developers, and Docker support.
+  - Provides a range of features including a WordPress toolkit for easy WordPress management, Git integration for developers, and Docker support.
   - Plesk includes extensions for various functionalities, allowing users to customize their installations easily.

 ### 4. **Pricing**